Audi A1: Second generation (GB; 2018)

-A1 Sportback (2018-)
+A1 Sportback (2018–2026)

 European models went on sale in late 2018, with ordering commencing a few months earlier in mid-2018.

-A1 citycarver / allstreet (2019-)
+A1 citycarver / allstreet (2019–2026)

-It is a version of A1 Sportback with 4 cm of additional ground clearance, increased ride height by 35 mm, a choice of 9 body colours, contrast roof in either Mythos black metallic or Manhattan gray metallic.
-Black styling package includes gray lower body section, deep black stainless steel paint finish.
+It is a version of the A1 Sportback with 4 cm of additional ground clearance, increased ride height by 35 mm, a choice of 9 body colours, and a contrasting roof in either Mythos black metallic or Manhattan gray metallic.
+The black styling package includes gray lower body section, deep black stainless steel paint finish.

 Ordering began in August 2019, and arrived at European dealerships in late 2019.

 In the UK, Audi removed the A1 citycarver from the range in 2021 due to slow sales.

 In May 2022, the A1 citycarver was renamed A1 Allstreet (in reference to Audi Allroad range).

 Equipment

-MMI radio and Audi smartphone interface which includes Apple CarPlay and Android Auto as standard, as well as a 10.25-inch infotainment touchscreen.
+The A1 features MMI radio and Audi smartphone interface, which includes Apple CarPlay and Android Auto as standard, as well as a 10.25-inch infotainment touchscreen.

 In the UK, the trim levels include SE, Sport and S line from the previous generation along with three new S Line trims; S Line Competition, S Line Contrast Edition and S Line Style Edition.
-SE is the base specification, while Sport and S line models includes have sport seats, sports suspension, exterior styling and larger wheels, as well as other features.
+SE is the base specification, while Sport and S line models features sport seats, sports suspension, exterior styling and larger wheels, as well as other features.

 In 2021, the S line competition package is available for Sportback 40 TFSI, 35 TFSI, 30 TFSI.